Louisville 2025 Program

 Doaa El Shereef, Independent Scholar

-“Mutt Underestimated Jeff's Pugilistic Proclivities: The importance of Boxing in the Mutt and Jeff Newspaper comic strip (1907-1983)”
+“Mutt Underestimated Jeff's Pugilistic Proclivities: The Importance of Boxing in the Mutt and Jeff Newspaper comic strip (1907-1983)”

 Donald Eberle, Napoleon Area City Schools